Eastleigh College's Adult Enrichment Programme offers a range of part-time learning opportunities for adults with

 Whilst listening to different styles of music, you will be taught dance moves and exercises that will…

-As you work through the musical alphabet, you will learn about different styles of music and explore…
+At each session you will learn about different styles of music and explore different cultures and sounds.…

 Eastleigh careers advisor excels at Hampshire Education Awards